-4.6 All persons nominated for the Executive Council must have been a member in good standing of the Corporation for at least two years.
+4.6 All persons nominated for the Executive Council must be a member in good standing.
 Before being nominated, the President-Elect should have served in an elected capacity in the Executive Council for one year.

 4.7 Any Executive Council member may be removed from office at a meeting called for expressly that purpose by the voting of members holding not less than a majority of the membership entitled to vote at an election of Executive Council members.

 4.8 An officer is eligible to be elected to a different office at the end of the current term of office.
 If the officer seeks re-election to the same office, a waiting period of two years is mandatory.